-- Production shutdowns and slowdowns because of COVID as well as COVID-related government orders and supply or labor shortages, in individual or collective groups of factories in impacted countries, which have and could in the future result in increased costs and decreased efficiency, and which have and could impact our ability to respond to rapid changes in demand; - Uncertainty regarding the timing for our production facilities to return to pre-COVID operational speed and production capacity; - · Lack of availability of component materials in our supply chain and an increase in raw material and component costs; - Recent and potential future reductions in trade customer sales volume, potential trade customer financial restructuring or insolvency, and increases in accounts receivable balances with our trade customer base; - Potential future impairment in value of certain tangible or intangible assets could be recorded as a result of weaker economic conditions;
+- Production shutdowns and slowdowns because of COVID as well as COVID-related government orders and supply or labor shortages, in individual or collective groups of factories in impacted countries, which have and could in the future result in increased costs and decreased efficiency, and which have and could impact our ability to respond to rapid changes in demand; - · Uncertainty regarding production facility operational speed and production capacity; - Lack of availability of component materials in our supply chain and an increase in raw material and component costs; - Recent and potential future reductions in trade customer sales volume, potential trade customer financial restructuring or insolvency, and increases in accounts receivable balances with our trade customer base; - · Potential future impairment in value of certain tangible or intangible assets could be recorded as a result of weaker economic conditions;

-- Significant disruption of global financial markets, which could have a negative impact on our ability to access capital in the future, and which, together with operational impacts noted above, necessitated certain liquidity creation and preservation actions as a precautionary measure in 2020; - · Fluctuations in forecasted earnings before tax and corresponding volatility in our effective tax rate; - Uncertainty with respect to the application of economic stimulus legislation in the U.S. and abroad, including uncertainty regarding impacts to our current global tax positions and future tax planning; - Operational risk, including but not limited to data privacy and cybersecurity incidents, as a result of salaried workforce extended remote work arrangements, and operational delays as a result of salaried employee furlough and collective vacation actions in certain countries, and restrictions on employee travel; - Operational disruption if key employees terminate their employment or become ill, as well as diversion of our management team's attention from non-COVID-19 related matters; - Potential investigations, legal claims or litigation against us for actions we have taken or may take, or decisions we have made or may make, as a consequence of the pandemic; and - Potential delays in resolving pending legal matters as a result of court, administrative and other closures and delays in many of our regions.
+- Significant disruption of global financial markets, which could have a negative impact on our ability to access capital in the future, and which, together with operational impacts noted above, necessitated certain liquidity creation and preservation actions as a precautionary measure at the outset of the pandemic; - Fluctuations in forecasted earnings before tax and corresponding volatility in our effective tax rate; - Uncertainty with respect to the application of economic stimulus legislation in the U.S. and abroad, including uncertainty regarding impacts to our current global tax positions and future tax planning; - Operational risk, including but not limited to data privacy and cybersecurity incidents, as a result of salaried workforce extended remote work arrangements, uncertainty regarding return-to-office timing and duration at various administrative facilities around the world, and operational delays as a result of salaried employee furlough and collective vacation actions in certain countries, and restrictions on employee travel; - Operational disruption if key employees terminate their employment or become ill, as well as diversion of our management team's attention from non-COVID-19 related matters; - Potential investigations, legal claims or litigation against us for actions we have taken or may take, or decisions we have made or may make, as a consequence of the pandemic; and - Potential delays in resolving pending legal matters as a result of court, administrative and other closures and delays in many of our regions.